axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/token-withdraw.md

 ## Overview

 This guide describes how to use Ronin Bridge to send an ERC20 token from your Ronin Wallet to an Ethereum wallet.
-For information on supported Ethereum wallets and ERC20 tokens, see [Ronin Bridge](../overview.md).
+For information on supported ERC20 tokens, see [Supported assets](../overview.md#supported-assets).

 ## Prerequisites